 This post may contain affiliate links.
 Please read our disclosure policy.

-M&M Cookies filled with festive coloured M&M’s and chocolate chips are fun to make with the kids and delicious for adults to eat!
+M&M Cookies filled with colorful, candy-coated chocolate and melty chocolate chips are the kind of treat everyone loves.
+They’re fun for kids to make and impossible for adults to resist.

 Side view of M&M Cookies (Soft Santa Cookies)